brandonbottini/Final-Project/Defensive Report.md

   - **Reliability**: This alert doesn't generates a lots of false positives/false negatives.
 The reliability of this alert is high.

 #### Alert 3
-Alert 3 is implemented as follows:
+CPU Usage Monitor is implemented as follows:
   - **Metric**: Metricbeat
   - **Threshold**: WHEN max() OF system.process.cpu.total.pct OVER all documents IS ABOVE 0.5 FOR THE LAST 5 minutes
   - **Vulnerability Mitigated**: DDOS